hm2dev/serial-port-notifier/Serial Port Monitor/README.txt

 Changelog:

+v1.2.2				(2019/09/13)
+- Added validation of launcher program path to ensure that it doesn't contain invalid characters.
+This ensures that a mistake in the launcher path doesn't prevent Serial Port Notifier from running.

 v1.2.1				(2019/07/13)
 - Fixed a bug where the serial port name was not being displayed in the custom port name dialog.